jon-heard/obsidian-inline-scripts/README.md

     - The suffix string must _not_ contain the prefix string (such as prefix=`;`, suffix=`;;`).
 If it does then these settings will revert when you leave the __Text Expander JS__ plugin options.
     - If there are any errors with the prefix & suffix entries, a red box with an error text will appear above the prefix & suffix textboxes.
 - __Developer mode__ - When turned on, the shortcut-files will be reloaded whenever you change from one note to another.
 This adds a slight delay, but lets you develop shortcut-files more rapidly.
+- __Allow external__ - When turned on, shortcuts can run shell commands.
+This is a powerful ability that a maliciously written shortcut can abuse to do serious damage to your computer.
+Make sure you trust your shortcuts before turning this on.

 ***